ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

     <coap://[2001:db8::ab]/ace-group/gp1>;if="ace.group"
   ~~~~~~~~~~~

-  If the value of the GROUPNAME URI path and the group name in the access token scope ('gname' in {{ssec-authorization-response}}) are not required to coincide, the KDC MUST implement a mechanism to map the GROUPNAME value in the URI to the group name, in order to refer to the correct group (REQ7).
+  If it is not required that the value of the GROUPNAME URI path and the group name in the access token scope ('gname' in {{ssec-authorization-response}}) coincide, the KDC MUST implement a mechanism to map the GROUPNAME value in the URI to the group name, in order to refer to the correct group (REQ7).

 * /ace-group/GROUPNAME/creds : the path of this resource is invariant once the resource is established.
 This resource contains the authentication credentials of all the members of the group with name GROUPNAME.

   This resource is created only in case the KDC acts as a repository of authentication credentials for group members.

-  A Client can access this resource in order to retrieve the authentication credentials of other group members, in addition to when joining the group.
+  As a group member, a Client can access this resource in order to retrieve the authentication credentials of other group members.
 That is, the Client can retrieve the authentication credentials of all the current group members, or a subset of them by specifying filter criteria.
 These operations are described in {{sec-key-retrieval-all}} and {{sec-key-retrieval}}, respectively.

   Clients may be authorized to access this resource even without being group members, e.g., if authorized to be external signature verifiers for the group.